 - Handful of poha /rice flakes

-- 2-3 tbsp tuvar dal/ pigeon pea lentils
+- 2-3 tablespoon tuvar dal/ pigeon pea lentils

 - Wash and soak 1 cup urad dal in a bowl with 2 cups of water overnight.